selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part2-email-auth.markdown

 ```
 As you can see the signup method is basically a http post wrapper containing the information provided by the APPCONFIG variable in app.module.

 **Note:** the signup method returns an Observable of type Response, which is the default return type of Angular's http requests.
-Also in order to be able to use Http, you need to have import the HttpModule, which ng2-admin did alredy in the app.module.
+Also in order to be able to use Http, you need to have import the HttpModule, which ng2-admin did already in the app.module.

 The [http post](https://angular.io/docs/ts/latest/api/http/index/Http-class.html) request takes 3 paramenters